 7 Then she came and told the man of God.
 And he said, “Go, sell the oil and pay your debt; and you and your sons live on the rest.”

-Many believers today are still languishing or pining away in sinful habits, sickness, poverty, failure, debt, fear, worry or anxiety simply because of lack of revelation knowledge of God’s grace and lack of adequate spiritual understanding of how to appropriate God’s grace by faith.
+Today, many believers are still languishing or pining away in sinful habits, sickness, poverty, failure, debt, fear, worry, or anxiety simply because of lack of revelation knowledge of God’s grace and lack of adequate spiritual understanding of how to appropriate God’s grace by faith.

 God’s grace is abundantly sufficient for us (2 Cor.
 12:9).
-But it takes right spiritual understanding and faith to appropriate and enjoy it.
+But it takes proper spiritual understanding and faith to appropriate and enjoy it.